auth0/docs/articles/appliance/private-cloud-requirements.md

 | Development | **company**-dev.auth0.com |
 | Production  | **company**.auth0.com     |

-You will then need to chose DNS names for the Management Dashboard, Webtask endpoints, Webtask dedicated domain, and App Tenant.
+You will also need names for the Management Dashboard, Webtask endpoints, Webtask dedicated domain, and App Tenant.

 |   | Description |
 | - | ----------- |